jbolns/atheoretical/README.md

 # Atheoretical
-A set of VBA scripts to rapidly produce supervised ML analyses in Excel.
+A set of VBA scripts to rapidly produce supervised (regression-based) ML analyses in Excel.
+File is currently limited to quantitative continuous variables.

 Helpful when you run need to run regressions/supervised ML in Excel on a periodical basis and you want to save yourself some time.

-Do note, however, that the file is currently limited to clean datasets with quantitative continuous variables.
-Also, it's version -1.
+Version -1.
 Expect bugs.
 Loads of them.

 ### Notes
 - The *mainFiles* folder contains an Excel document with clear guidance, preloaded scripts, and pre-populated (dummy) hyper-parameters.